Tyro and Square are competing payment platforms with similar offerings.

 Both Tyro and Square allow customers to make transactions online, but as far as well-rounded ecommerce solutions go, Square leaves Tyro in the dust.

-Square Online (formerly Square Online Store) is a dedicated website builder that acts as the hub for your online business.
-This is something that Tyro does not offer, but Tyro does have an online payment gateway which is basically a checkout to integrate in your existing online store.
+The dedicated website builder Square Online acts as the hub for your online business.
+This is something Tyro does not have – instead, it has an online payment gateway that’s basically a checkout integrated in your existing online store.

 Only Square has a pay-by-link solution, allowing you to define a product or service with a fixed price and generate a payment link for it.
-You can embed this as a button on a website, print a QR code and send the URL for a remote payment, or even create a donation link allowing customers to enter an amount to pay.
+You can embed this as a button on a website, print a QR code and send the URL for a remote payment.
+Even donation links can be created for customers to donate any amount.

 Remote payment method | ||